© Simon Pauly

 – World management –

-In 2021 Attilio Glaser made his debut as Steuermann in the new production of Der fliegende Holländer at the 2021 Bayreuth Festival and immediately received a re-invitation for the 2022 Festival, where he took on Froh in the Ring new production, Walther von der Vogelweide (Tannhäuser) and again Steuermann.
-He will also be heard as Steuermann and Froh at the 2023 Festival.
+In 2021 Attilio Glaser made his debut as Steuermann in the new production of Der fliegende Holländer at the 2021 Bayreuth Festival and immediately received a re-invitation for the 2022 Festival, where he took on Froh in the Ring new production, Walther von der Vogelweide and again Steuermann.
+He was also heard as Steuermann and Froh at the 2023 Festival.

 Furthermore the artist devotes himself intensively to concert singing: with Bach’s Mass in B minor and Christmas Oratorio, Beethoven’s Missa Solemnis and Symphony N° 9, Dvořáks Requiem and Stabat Mater, Gounod’s Cäcilienmesse, Händel’s Judas Maccabaeus, Messiah and Saul, Haydn’s The Creation, Mendelssohn’s Elijah, Lobgesang and Paulus, Mahler’s Das klagende Lied and Das Lied von der Erde, Mozart’s Great Mass in C minor and Requiem, Saint-Saën’s Oratorio de Noël and Verdi’s Missa di Requiem.
 Attilio Glaser has been a soloist at the Beijing Music Festival, Bergamo Musica Festival, Festival Beethoven 30° Aniversario del Palau de la Música in Valencia, Holland Festival, Max Reger Musiktage, Bruckner International Festival Linz, Mahler Festival Leipzig, Rheingau Musik Festival and the Salzburg Easter Festival.